prisma-labs/konn/README.md

 })
 ```

 Now we have a clear input/output flow.
 We also have weaker coupling between the test and steup/teardown logic which we'll now take advantage of to reduce the boilerplate.
-We'll use Kont's "providers" feature to modularize the setup/teardown in another module.
+We'll use Konn's "providers" feature to modularize the setup/teardown in another module.

 ```ts
 // tests/providers/browser.ts